MateenKhan/GoodCode/README.md

 <a href = "https://www.baeldung.com/solid-principles" target="_blank"> SOLID Principles: </a>

-Single Responsibility : class should only have one responsibility Open/Closed : classes should be open for extension but closed for modification Liskov Substitution : if class A is a subtype of class B, we should be able to replace B with A without disrupting the behavior of our program
+<p><b>Single Responsibility :</b> class should only have one responsibility</p>
+<p><b>Open/Closed :</b> classes should be open for extension but closed for modification</p>
+<p><b>Liskov Substitution :</b> if class A is a subtype of class B, we should be able to replace B with A without disrupting the behavior of our program</p>
-Interface Segregation :  larger interfaces should be split into smaller ones.
-By doing so, we can ensure that implementing classes only need to be concerned about the methods that are of interest to them.
+<p><b>Interface Segregation :</b>  larger interfaces should be split into smaller ones.
+By doing so, we can ensure that implementing classes only need to be concerned about the methods that are of interest to them.</p>
-Dependency Inversion : The principle of dependency inversion refers to the decoupling of software modules.
-This way, instead of high-level modules depending on low-level modules, both will depend on abstractions.
+<p><b>Dependency Inversion :</b> The principle of dependency inversion refers to the decoupling of software modules.
+This way, instead of high-level modules depending on low-level modules, both will depend on abstractions.</p>

 java 8:
 <a href = "https://manifesto.co.uk/java-jdk-8-features/" target="_blank"> reference 1: </a>